 At the end of the day, this is another outstanding vehicle for Uwais to show off his talents.
 There’s no question the actor punches, kicks, stabs and shoots like a pro, but it’s great to have an action star like this that can also be likeable and natural on-screen.
 Uwais makes it easy to become invested in his character, bringing a certain gravitas to this exaggerated reality.

-Without giving away any details, the ending allows for a third film, which Evans will direct.
-The Raid 3 can’t get here soon enough.
-Believe the hype, this is an action-film for the ages.
+Without giving away any details, the ending allows for a third film.
+Please, let The Raid 3 happen Believe the hype, this is an action film for the ages.